IBM/ibm-licensing-operator/docs/Content/Uninstalling.md

 4\.
 Delete Operator Group.

 **Note:** If you have other subscriptions that are tied with that operatorGroup do not delete it.
-IBM Licensing Operator is now uninstalled.You can also clean up the operatorgroup that you created for subscription by using the following command:
+IBM Licensing is now uninstalled.You can also clean up the operatorgroup that you created for subscription by using the following command:

 ```bash
 licensingNamespace=ibm-common-services